kodell80305/three-in-one-robot/README.md

 6. The bottom plate needs to serve as adapter between original mounting plate and whatever is used in the current design.

 Including the base, Current version is shown at the top - the eight inch version will fit on a 256 x 256 build plate (barely).
-I still need to add the mounts for the optical/hall effect sensors.
 The rotary sensor is common to both.
 In the base I've added the 15 tooth gear (allows the slot on the radial arm to be narrower).

-##
+## History
 One of the reasons I wanted to do this one is that I built the robot from (Matt G )[https://alwaystinkering.com/category/sand-table/].
 At the time, I lacked the 3d modeling skills and the 3d printing skills to do a satisfying job, so I've been meaning revist this at come up with an improved design.
 There were a couple of issues I wanted to overcome.
 The arm had too much play in and tended to drop.
 It was also difficult to get everything adjusted correctly for the belts.
 I'm intending to address these issues with the design below:

 The inner arm is made of up two 5 mm carbon fiber rods (about $9 for a pack of 5 on [Amazon](https://www.amazon.com/MECCANIXITY-Carbon-Fiber-300mm-Quadcopter/dp/B0CTTBSBNN/ref=sr_1_3?crid=23AJ794M031PM&dib=eyJ2IjoiMSJ9.MJMeH6QCTyoHL-ZEP7HK383_D5m7PvBB6umXPj412T82ivodgDwwibtP-o99J82awkXbBVNg6YtYdp0IcY5KSYMnMyv4WD5BTGDfNwqVEZvL3AO2EfehHA3-aUxMxHUbDV3WPDU3brXmNrpYyupg3zEqk20EA3a1WjvzvC-7nav0SX84Rhcg9OvzAG8pIeWm___IUwbI6N8TGsc19B4hIliI1wySKjRjpnN3WFXdPponAJsvwQeWk-QBfgMZVEMf01K42pAfz6SMQs4IGNKMBMFHWvP3rgJJXHq7G8xhCwtAwYNUt0BJbvU_Rj2J92nrpFCMhCWAHMo44yrs9E4OWFgAjeFTK5GGM2dhwCLgc0U.uLn67MjOrLTEv2xcwRVmrgF7J6BWl-cumq0-pPBESwc&dib_tag=se&keywords=5%2Bmm%2Bcarbon%2Bfiber%2Brod&qid=1742215634&s=industrial&sprefix=5%2Bmm%2Bcarbon%2Bfiber%2Brod%2Cindustrial%2C140&sr=1-3&th=1)   I'll add the attachments to the main gear, a end cap to hold the rods together and an adjustable/sliding mechanism to hold the elbow gear and keep the belt snug.
 Pretty simple!

 The 5 mm carbon fiber rods are incredibly strong.
 The trick to getting the sandtable robots working well seems to keep the arm as stiff as possible and provide a cylinder for the magnets that they can freely float up and down (while keeping the cylinder as perpendicular to the table surface as possible.
 I think I can do all that with this design.

-I'll put a
-length adjustment for the position of the magnet on the outer arm so that the magnet can be in the exact center after homing (I'll include the rotational homing as part of the base platform - it's basically an M3 screw dropped through a hole in the main gear).
+I'll put a length adjustment for the position of the magnet on the outer arm so that the magnet can be in the exact center after homing (I'll include the rotational homing as part of the base platform - it's basically an M3 screw dropped through a hole in the main gear).
 The height shown is for the smallest NEMA 17 motor I saw on Amazon.
 So starting from the base platform, it's pretty easy to come up with the SCARA design.
 Homing the radial/SCARA depends on the design of the robot and needs to be in the derived model (homing of the SCARA is done by gettng the rotational to a known postition and then rotating the outer arm until it sees an optical/hall effect sensor).
 A radial design can be done in a very similar manner ... it usual involves getting the rotation to a known spot first.

 ##